Chart Color Schemes

 Population growth drivers in Kalkie are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Nov 2025, the population of the Kalkie statistical area (Lv2) is estimated at around 3,114 people.
-This reflects an increase of 146 people since the 2021 Census, which reported a population of 2,968 people.
-The change is inferred from AreaSearch's estimate of 3,042 residents, following examination of the latest ERP data release by the ABS in June 2024, and an additional 38 validated new addresses since the Census date.
-This level of population equates to a density ratio of 337 persons per square kilometer.
-Population growth was primarily driven by overseas migration contributing approximately 56.99999999999999% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, the suburb of Kalkie's estimated population is around 3,187 as of Feb 2026.
+This reflects an increase of 219 people since the 2021 Census, which reported a population of 2,968 people.
+The change was inferred from AreaSearch's estimate of 3,042 residents following examination of ABS ERP data release in June 2024 and additional validation of 85 new addresses since the Census date.
+This results in a density ratio of 344 persons per square kilometer.
+Kalkie's population growth of 7.4% since the census positions it close to the Rest of Qld's 9.1%, indicating competitive growth fundamentals.
+Overseas migration contributed approximately 56.99999999999999% of overall population gains, with all drivers including interstate migration and natural growth being positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, applying proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
-Future population trends project an above median growth for Australian non-metropolitan areas, with the Kalkie (SA2) expected to grow by 460 persons to 2041, reflecting a total increase of 13.3% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
+For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections released in 2023 using 2022 data for each age cohort.
+Future population trends project an above median growth for Australian non-metropolitan areas, with the suburb expected to grow by 460 persons to 2041, reflecting a total increase of 10.9% over the 17 years.

 Frequently Asked Questions - Population